Poetry

 across the shadowy dark and listening

-to the wingbeats of insects as they flew by.
+to the wingbeats of insects as they fluttered by.

 One day, I found myself weaving an egg sac,